 5. Choose and write your sample chapters: I generally have my clients write a first draft of sample chapter before much of the proposal so they get a stronger sense of their book (and whether they are on track).
 Here’s a blog post that helps you choose sample chapters.

 6. Research Markets for the Book: I assume you have a pretty solid idea of the target market–or what I call your “core readers”–before you begin writing the sample chapters.
 They may be people you work with as clients.
 They may be you.
 However, you’ll need to do a bit more research when you write this section.
 Also, if you don’t know much about your market, do this research before you begin writing.
-This blog posts on researching markets for the book will help.
+This blog post on researching markets for the book will help.
 You will also want to include secondary markets for the book in your book proposal.

 7. Write your about the author section: You may want to combine this section with author platform, though you may prefer to have your author platform in a separate section.
 Author platform clarifies how many people you reach annually, who they are and how you reach them.
 Also include your credentials.
 This section can be a tad playful if the book itself is written in a playful tone.